Why Sleep Deprivation Makes Work Dangerous

 Prone to Distractions

+Research has shown an overlap in symptoms of sleep deprivation and ADHD.
+Some of those symptoms include an inability to focus, keep track of events, attend non-essential activities, and maintain an interest in outcomes.
 This is especially dangerous in settings such as industrial work or construction.
-Often, workers in these industries need to be focused so they can get their job done properly and safely.
+Often, workers in these industries need to be focused so they can get their jobs done properly and safely.
 Exhaustion can trigger an accident that injures or kills dozens of workers.

 Driving Impairments

 The effects of driver fatigue or drowsy driving have been well-documented.
-In fact, nearly 100,000 car accidents each year are caused at least in part by driver fatigue.
+Nearly 100,000 car accidents each year are caused at least in part by driver fatigue.
 Workers who are required to drive or operate heavy machinery such as forklifts are at much higher risk of being involved in an accident if they are tired.
 Studies have shown that sleep deprivation can slow down reaction times as much as being legally intoxicated.

 Exhausted drivers: